natreeum/jsonmaker/README.md

 Source : https://github.com/JoCoding-Blockchain/nft-json-maker

-*This File is for making "Unrevealed NFT json files" or "Only traits NFT json files"*
+*This File is for making "Unrevealed NFT json files" or "Only trait NFT json files"*

 Need :
  - (directory) /json